 History: Initially, Marin County was occupied by the Miwok Indians.
 In June of 1579, Sir Francis Drake sailed into Marin County (or San Francisco Bay) on the “Golden Hinde”.
 The Spanish influence began only in 1769, when the land explorers moved into the area.
 The Yankees finally came to Marin but treated the Indians so badly that they were nearly wiped out.
 Ferry slips and rail lines were built, which caused the area to explode with growth.
 Almost immediately, Marin County became a haven of relief from the hustle and bustle of the city across the Bay.
 In 1937 the now famous Golden Gate Bridge was opened, linking Marin County with San Francisco.
 The Golden Gate National Recreational Area was developed into the largest park in California.

-Choose Marin and you will choose well!
+Choose to live in Marin County and you will choose well!

 These links will help you find information on many public and private schools throughout Marin, as well as other educational organizations.